-This is a Writing Requirement (Gordon Rule) 4000 class, so you must complete 4,000 words of writing.
-You must submit two essays, each 2,000 words, on the assigned due dates.
+You must submit two essays, each 4 double-spaced pages, on the assigned due dates.
 These are persuasive essays that present a thesis about a text and defend it by citing evidence in the form of quotations from that text.
 At least two scholarly secondary sources are required for each.
 Scholarly sources are books from academic presses or articles from academic journals.
 Encyclopedias, newspapers, magazines, personal websites, and organizational websites are not scholarly sources.
 Neither are unpublished theses or papers, although exceptions are possible.
 You should cite other scholars making an argument that supports your argument, not random or well-known facts.
 See the separate "Essay Tips" handout.